wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-windows-manage-cloud-device-updates/includes/6-manage-device-experience-after-deployment.md

 ### Group Policy: Configure Automatic Updates

 The **Configure Automatic Updates** Group Policy controls multiple stages of the update process, such as scheduling the update installation or requiring the user to download or install the update.
 If misconfigured, this policy can slow the update process.
-That’s why we recommend leaving this policy as **Not Configured**.
+That's why we recommend leaving this policy as **Not Configured**.
 The Group Policy path for this policy is **Computer Configuration > Administrative Templates > Windows Components > Windows Update > Configure Automatic Updates**.

 #### Require end-user action to install updates